Last updated: 8 April 2020

 For more detail on the nuts and bolts of each of these methodologies and additional detail on the sorts of expenses you can and can’t claim, have a look here.

-Alternatively if you want to speak to someone, book a free 10 minute tax chat with a PwC tax specialist.
+Alternatively if you want to speak to someone about your current Airtax income tax return, book in a Tax Assist call with a PwC tax specialist.

 This document merely provides a broad outline of the subject and is necessarily general in nature.
 If you require specific advice, which is tailored to your specific circumstances, please do not hesitate to contact us (fees would apply).